mtiezzi/mtiezzi.github.io/_pages/about.md

-I am a post-doctoral researcher in the Siena Artificial Intelligence Laboratory [SAILab](https://sailab.diism.unisi.it/), tutored by [Prof. Stefano Melacci](http://sailab.diism.unisi.it/people/stefano-melacci/).
-I obtained my PhD at the University of Siena, Italy, defending a thesis entitled "Local Propagation in Neural Network Learning by Architectural Constraints".
+I am a post-doctoral researcher in the Siena Artificial Intelligence Laboratory [SAILab](https://sailab.diism.unisi.it/).

-I am generally interested in Artificial Intelligence and other connected areas of computer science.
-My recent contributes are related to both the application of  Deep Learning models to computer vision and video analysis, and fundational studies regarding novel learning algorithms and neural models.
-I am particularly interested in the field of non-euclidean Deep Learning, in particular in Graph Neural Networks, as long as the emerging topic of Lifelong Learning.
+My research interests lie in the areas of Graph Representation Learning and Continual Learning.
+My current focus revolves around foundational research on novel learning algorithms for continuous streams of data, mostly within dynamic/not i.i.d. visual environments.

 News
 ====

+- **[January 2024]** Have a look at our book chapter for ["A Lagrangian framework for learning in graph neural networks"](https://www.sciencedirect.com/science/article/abs/pii/B9780323961042000154)!

+- **[December 2023]** ["Neural Time-Reversed Generalized Riccati Equation"](https://arxiv.org/abs/2312.09310)! accepted at AAAI 2024!

+- **[June 2023]** ["Continual Learning with Pretrained Backbones by Tuning in the Input Space"](https://arxiv.org/abs/2306.02947)! accepted at IJCNN 2023!

 - **[July 2022]** Two paper accepted at the ["Conference on Lifelong Learning Agents - CoLLAs 2022"](https://lifelong-ml.cc/acceptedpapers)!
 "Continual Unsupervised Learning for Optical Flow Estimation with Deep Networks" and "Continual Learning through Hamilton Equations".

-- **[July 2022]**  ["Foveated Neural Computation"](https://2022.ecmlpkdd.org/index.php/accepted-papers/) (to be announced) has been accepted at the ECML-PKDD 2022 Conference!
+- **[July 2022]**  ["Foveated Neural Computation"](https://link.springer.com/chapter/10.1007/978-3-031-26409-2_2) has been accepted at the ECML-PKDD 2022 Conference!

 - **[June 2022]**  ["Stochastic Coherence Over Attention Trajectory For Continuous Learning In Video Streams"](https://mtiezzi.github.io/publication/2022-06-09-stochastic) has been accepted at the IJCAI2022 Conference!
 Have a look at the [technical report here](https://arxiv.org/abs/2204.12193)!

-- **[November 2021]**  ["Being Friends Instead of Adversaries: Deep Networks Learn from Data Simplified by Other Networks"](https://mtiezzi.github.io/publication/2022-02-25-friendly2) has been accepted at the AAAI2022 Conference!
-Have a look at the [technical report here](https://arxiv.org/abs/2112.09968)!

 - **[April 2021]**  ["Deep Constraint-based Propagation in Graph Neural Networks"](https://mtiezzi.github.io/publication/2021-04-15-lpgnn-TPAMI) has been published in IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)!

 - **[March 2021]** I have successfully defended my PhD thesis entitled  ["Local Propagation in Neural Network Learning by Architectural Constraints"](https://mtiezzi.github.io//posts/2021/04/thesis/)!
-Have a look at the blog post!
+Have a look at the ["blog post"](https://mtiezzi.github.io//posts/2021/04/thesis/)!

 - **[December 2020]** Have a look at the slides of the talk ["An overview of Graph Neural Networks up to Lagrangian Propagation GNNs"](https://mtiezzi.github.io/talks/2020-12-04-maasai) that I gave at the Maasai institute!

 - **[September 2020]** My paper ["Focus of Attention Improves Information Transfer in Visual Features"](https://mtiezzi.github.io/publication/2020-09-25-focus) has been accepted at NeurIPS 2020 Conference!
 Have a look at the [technical report here](https://arxiv.org/abs/2006.09229)!

-- **[January 2020]** ["A Lagrangian Approach to Information Propagation in Graph Neural Networks"](https://mtiezzi.github.io/publication/2020-03-17-lpgnn) accepted at ECAI 2020!

 Projects
 ========